qijinshe/IBS-Grasping/README.md

 The data processing script is provided in the root directory.
-The file will generate for you, including:
+The file will generate following files for you:
 * ".pcd": pointclouds sampled from origin meshes, used for IBS computation.
 * "_vhacd.obj" and ".urdf": approximate convex decomposition of objectsusing the VHACD algorithm and the URDF wrappers of objects, used for Pybullet Simulation.
 * ".bvh" (optional): Precomputed files, used for grasp quality computation.
 If you don't want to train models or compute grasp quality, you don't need to generate these files.

 ## Acknowledgments
-Some codes are modified from some projects, Thanks for their excellent works:
+Some codes are modified from some projects.
+Thanks for their excellent works: